 Born in Venice Beach, Ca. and raised between Los Angeles and the wilderness surrounding the Ojai Valley, Attasalina is a fusion of the urban experience and the insights afforded by the natural world.

-Her name is her birth name given by her godmother, a pioneer teacher of Buddhism in the West, and has been translated as “providing the meaning”.
-Her musical abilities can be traced to her grandfather, a Cuban-American progressive jazz drummer and singer.
+My name is my birth name given by my godmother, a pioneer teacher of Buddhism in the West, and has been translated as “providing the meaning”.
+My musical abilities can be traced to my grandfather, a Cuban-American progressive jazz drummer and singer.

-Attasalina began writing poetry and studying piano at age six and performed opera in choir in middle school.
-Disenchanted with classical training after competing in the Los Angeles finals as a soloist, she began songwriting and teaching herself guitar.
-She dropped out of high school at sixteen and pursued art and writing in college, then dropped out of college in order to take a full time position managing a photography studio when she was twenty-two.
+I began writing poetry and studying piano at age six and performed opera in choir in middle school.
+Disenchanted with classical training after competing in the Los Angeles vocal finals as a soloist, I began songwriting and teaching myself guitar.
+I dropped out of high school at sixteen and pursued art and writing in college, then dropped out of college in order to take a full time position managing a photography studio when I was twenty-two.

-In 2010, they performed regularly to many more packed houses and were invited by DJ Christopher the Minister to record at his friend’s studio in LA.
-The Seraphim Rising tracked a six song EP entitled “Life In Suspension” at the legendary Swing House Studios in Hollywood, Ca and released digitally on Halloween in 2011 followed by a CD release from a successful Kickstarter campaign in June 2012.
+In 2010, we recorded two demos and began performing regularly as The Seraphim Rising.
+We were invited by friend and promoter DJ Christopher the Minister to record at his friend’s studio in LA.
+On January 16, 2011 we recorded seven songs as a live band at the legendary Swing House Studios in Hollywood, Ca. Over the next 8 months, I went back to the studio when I could to complete the record.
+We released a six song EP entitled “Life In Suspension” on Bandcamp on Halloween in 2011 followed by a CD release from a successful Kickstarter campaign in June 2012.

-Attasalina’s first release, however, was a collaboration with long time friend and mentor Daniel Ash (Love & Rockets, Bauhaus, Tones on Tail).
-The song entitled “The Soldiers of Everyday” released in 2010 on iTunes was originally written during Attasalina’s travels in the van.
-She sung it to a dear friend at Daniel’s house just a few days before he died.
-A music video was created and released in 2011.
-A brand new remaster released on the 2016 limited edition CD Daniel Ash – Freedom I Love and remains a loving memory.
+My first release, however, was toward the end of 2010 and was a collaboration with long time friend and mentor Daniel Ash (Love & Rockets, Bauhaus, Tones on Tail).
+The song entitled “The Soldiers of Everyday” released on iTunes and a music video was created and released in 2011.
+A brand new remaster was released on the 2016 limited edition CD Daniel Ash – Freedom I Love with a digital release in 2017.

-In 2012, Attasalina was forced to relocate to Northern California due to chronic pain and illness.
-She also retired from commercial photography and The Seraphim Rising was brought to a close.
+In 2012, I was forced to relocate to Northern California due to chronic pain and illness.
+I retired from commercial photography and The Seraphim Rising was brought to a close.

-She continued to record and perform solo on occasion, debuting at the Desert Stars Festival in Joshua Tree, Ca. in 2014 for the release of her first solo single “Heart of the Beast” followed by a second single release entitled “The Legend of Seraphim Rising”.
+I continued to record and perform solo on occasion, debuting at the Desert Stars Festival in Joshua Tree, Ca. in 2014 for the release of my first solo single “Heart of the Beast” followed by a second single release entitled “The Legend of Seraphim Rising”.

 “Messages by Dreams is soulful dreampop; a tangle of barbed wire and muslingauze that unwinds only by tearing into fibres.” – Cold War Night Life